History of the Marching Rams

 During the 50’s and early 60’s, not much information exists concerning the Winston-Salem State Teachers College Band.
 We do know that in 1966 or 1967, the band was under the direction of Mr. Harry Pickard.

 In 1969 Dr. Fred Tanner became the band director.
 At the end of the ’69-’70 football season, the band was presented a plague for being the “Biggest Sound in the CIAA.”
 Many notable achievements occurred during the early and late ‘70’s which include:

 - Half-time performance for the Baltimore Colts, 1971

 - Afro-American Day Parade, New York City, 1974

 - Performance for the arrival of President Jimmy Carter, 1976

 - Parade for the new Masonic Lodge, Winston-Salem

 In 1972, Winston-Salem State College became known and Winston-Salem State University.
 The notoriety of the band program excelled during Dr. Tanner’s career and the WSSU band became nationally recognized as one of the best instrumental ensembles in the country.

-The Winston-Salem State University Band is now under the direction of Dr. Michael Magruder.
-His no-non sense approach to band and sound philosophy of band has transformed the entire instrumental band program at WSSU.
+Mr. Jones retired in 2004 and now the Winston-Salem State University Band is now under the direction of Dr. Michael Magruder.
+His no-nonsense approach to band and sound philosophy of band has transformed the entire instrumental band program at WSSU.
 According to Mr. John R. Posey of Urban Sports News, “I am writing a major feature on the top HBCU bands that I and my staff saw this fall.
 It will run in my publication, but may be picked up by several other media outlets.
-I have included you on the list...”
+I have included you on the list....”

-Within three years the band program is moving forward.
-A quality sound along with a comprehensive musical philosophy, the WSSU band will continue to grow and develop.
-The change has been significant, however we know….”THE BEST IS YET TO COME.”
+The WSSU band program will continue to grow and develop.
+The change over the years has been significant, however we know….”THE BEST IS YET TO COME.”